gklijs/bkes-demo/README.md

 **Readme will be updated and the project probably a bit as well before the tutorial**

 Major rewrite from [kafka-graphql-examples](https://github.com/openweb-nl/kafka-graphql-examples), improving on the event sourcing and cqrs part is mostly done.

+There is a bug breaking lein-modules with leiningen > 2.9.2 [github](https://github.com/jcrossley3/lein-modules/issues/45).
+So for now you need to run something like `lein upgrade 2.9.2` downgrading leiningen of you are on a later version.
 Todo is updating the docs, and have some assignments for the tutorial.

 ---